Virtual concert

 A virtual concert, also called V-concert or virtual live, refers to a performance in which the performers are represented by virtual avatars.
 Virtual concerts can take place in real life, where digital representations of the performers are projected in on stage, or within fully digital virtual worlds.
+Performers in virtual concerts may represent real individuals, but can also be entirely fictitious characters.

-Real life concerts are popular in South Korea, where performances by groups such as Girls' Generation have attracted thousands of fans.
-Performers in virtual concerts may represent real individuals, but can also be entirely fictitious characters like Hatsune Miku.
+Real-life virtual concerts are seen globally, for instance in South Korea where hologram performances by groups such as Girls' Generation have attracted thousands of fans, or in London with the ABBA Voyage concert residency selling over 1 million tickets in both 2023 and 2024.

 More recently, virtual concerts have taken place in video games.
-Games like Fortnite Battle Royale and Minecraft have been used by artists as venues to reach wider audiences and offer interactive experiences for attendees.
+Games like Fortnite Battle Royale, Roblox, and Minecraft have been used by artists as venues to reach wider audiences and offer interactive experiences for attendees.

 History

 Early beginnings

 Within the K-pop music industry, V-concerts were first introduced by several South Korean record labels such as SM Entertainment and YG Entertainment.
 In 1998, SM Entertainment attempted to kick start its first holographic debut with H.O.T. (a now-defunct boy band), but failed to do so.